wrapperband/btc_monitor/README.md

 ### `btc_monitor.py`
 - **Purpose**: Extracts and records Bitcoin addresses involved in significant transactions around predefined market events.
 - **Functionality**: Processes blockchain data within specified time ranges, identifying transactions that exceed a given BTC threshold.
 Populates `addresses.csv` with relevant addresses and transaction details.
+BTC Monitor analyses the types and frequency of transactions within the filter periods, either set in the config or btc_monitor.conf, or using the "batch file" system.

 BTC_monitor.py can be passed a "overnight_batch.csv" file, which contains a set of filters to analyse.

 $ python3 btc_monitor.py --batch overnight_batch.csv

-BTC_monitor creates a events.csv file which is analysis of transactions for the time period before each event in the changeevents.csv file, for each of the filters in "overnoght_batch.csv".
+BTC_monitor creates a events.csv file which is analysis of transactions for the time period before each event in the changeevents.csv file, for each of the filter conditions such as transaction value range, in the customisable configuration file "overnight_batch.csv".

 ### Agent System (`agent.py`)
 - **Purpose**: Automates continuous monitoring of blockchain data, providing round-the-clock tracking of new blocks and transactions.